 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step install Android Studio on CentOS 8 system.
+I will show you the step-by-step installation of Android Studio on the CentOS 8 system.

 Install Android Studio on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Run the following command to install Java on the CentOS system: